Step-by-step guide to selling a house

 It's worth drawing up an agreed note of your plans with the buyer.
 While this won't be legally binding, it can make people less likely to delay or pull out.

-Case studies: things I wish I'd known before moving house
+Case study videos: things we wish we'd known before moving house

 In these videos, people who've sold up and moved to a new house share what they wish they'd known before starting the process.
 Learn from their mistakes so your own move is less stressful.